MaximilianMcC/ncea-website/README.md

 ---
 ## Brief Spec
 **Brief**
 The Coatesville Collective is a group that plays and creates music.
 The group was established in late 2021.
 The best place to view them is on one of their live streams.
-You can also hire them to play somewhere
+You can also hire them to play somewhere.
+**specifications**
 -Single page site
 -Cards showing prices of stuff
 -Simple design